2 Exploring Candy database

 1. Open the database.

-3. Click the button Sales on the form.
-The form Box sales is displayed.
-You will see all orders related to the selected box in the form Boxes and even the total sales of this box.
+3. Click the Sales button on the form.
+The Box sales form is displayed.
+You will see all orders related to the selected box in the Boxes form, including the total sales for that box.

 4. Close all forms.

-A form may also be used to search for a record.
-In the following steps, you will search for a box with “autumn” in the name.
+A form can also be used to search for a record.
+In the following steps, you will search for a box with “autumn” in its name.

 Task 2.4 File: candy365.accdb